WeblateOrg/weblate/docs/install.rst

     ./manage.py migrate weblate.trans 0001 --fake
     ./manage.py migrate weblate.accounts 0001 --fake
     ./manage.py migrate weblate.lang 0001 --fake

+Also please note that there are several new requirements and version 0.8 of django-registration is now being required, see :ref:`requirements` for more details.

 Once you have done this, you can use :ref:`generic-upgrade-instructions`.